Chennai Parandur Airport: Connectivity

 In 2022, the state government proposed an extension for the planned Yellow Line of the Chennai Metro from Poonamallee to Parandur at a cost of ₹107.12 billion.
-In August 2024, another new extension from the Airport metro to Poonamallee was proposed with the aim of connecting the existing airport with the new airport by metro.
+In August 2024, another new extension was proposed between the Airport and Poonamallee stations with the aim of connecting the existing airport with the new airport by metro.

+In March 2025, Chennai Metro Rail Limited announced plans for an RRTS corridor connecting Chennai and Vellore via the Parandur Airport, with the detailed project report under preparation.